Vodafone Red plans offer a unique way to get your phone on an interest-free contract over 12, 24 or 36 months with a month-to-month SIM plan.

 Why we like it

-Vodafone's 40GB Red Plus plan is one of the most affordable ways to get your hands on an Apple iPhone XS.
-By spreading handset repayments over a three-year contract, monthly pricing slips in under $100 a month.
-Combine that with the uncapped data included in Red Plus plans, and you're getting quite the deal.
+Vodafone's 80GB Red Plus plan is one of the most affordable ways to get your hands on an Apple iPhone XS.
+By spreading handset repayments over a three-year contract, monthly pricing is exactly $100 a month.
+Combine that with the whopping 80GB of full speed plus uncapped data included in Red Plus plans, and you're getting quite the deal.

 Compare Vodafone Red plans

 Vodafone provides services for contract mobile customers on its own 3G and 4G networks which provide services across Australia.

 Its Vodafone Red contract offerings include SIM-only plans on month-to-month, 12 or 24 month terms, as well as plans that include a wide range of smartphones.
 Depending on your choice of plan tier and device there may be repayments involved in a handset plan.

 Vodafone's approach to mobile contracts used to follow the normal routine of a handset paired with a mobile plan and handset repayments over 24 months, but in 2017 it re-engineered its approach to plans that included a handset.

 New Vodafone mobile plans explicitly separate the handset contract from the mobile plan in terms of repayments, although you must maintain a Vodafone mobile plan over the life of your handset contract.

 That's an approach that gives you a lot of flexibility because you can opt to pay off a handset over 12, 24 or 36 months at any given plan price, although it does mean that higher plan prices don't get lower handset repayments.
 As such, it's important to carefully consider the total cost paid for a phone plus service through Vodafone Australia.